 Command Z- Passive Aggression

 Acting as the explosive closing track on the New York rockers EP ‘Making it up’ ‘Passive Aggression’ opening with light teetering cymbal twinkles that let you know you’re in for a rid.
-Sharp guitar strikes make room for frontman Joe’s quirk fueled vocals delivering the ever so passive aggressive scream along worthy line “Why don’t you just come out and say it?!
+Sharp guitar strikes make room for lead vocalist Toms quirk fueled vocals delivering the ever so passive aggressive scream along worthy line “Why don’t you just come out and say it?!
 You’re holding it in too long, why don’t you reach down between your legs and find yourself a set of balls!”.
 The only way I can sum up this track is just cool, it’s pushing a really playful vibe back into rock, something I’m very welcoming of.
 The EP is one you do not want to sleep on the track ‘Miss California’ features as the midway point and is one that stands out for its laidback vibe before hitting you with some cheeky distortion towards the end, very exciting listen.

 Jen Simmonds- In a million